-Building upon a solid philological foundation, the Faculty of Linguistics, Literature and Cultural Studies places an explicit focus on the cultural aspect in its studies.
-In each of the five departments at the faculty, the teaching and research activities highlight the language, literature and culture of a wide range of countries and regions.
+Building upon a solid philological foundation, the Faculty of Linguistics, Literature and Cultural Studies is explicitly cultural-studies focussed.
+The five institutes at the faculty highlight the languages, literature and cultures of a wide range of countries and regions in their research and teaching.

-The Department of English and American Studies directs its attention not only to the English language and anglophone culture areas Great Britain and North America, but also, for example, to the Indian subcontinent.
-The numerous research projects conducted by members of the department address topics such as TV seriality, masculinity narratives and gender studies (e.g. research within the framework of the GenderConceptGroup).
+The Institute of English and American Studies directs its attention not only to the Anglophone cultures of Great Britain and North America, but also, for example, to the Indian sub-continent.
+The numerous research projects conducted by members of the Institute address topics such as TV seriality, masculinity narratives and gender studies (e.g. research within the framework of the GenderConceptGroup).

-The Department of Romance Studies considers the world-wide cultural areas in which the French, Spanish and Italian languages are spoken.
-It is also home to the Italian Centre, to CIFRAQS (Centre for Interdisciplinary Franco-Canadian and Franco-American Studies Québec-Saxony), and to ReLa (university-wide course offers under the heading Regional Studies of Latin America).
+The Institute of Romance Studies concentrates on the world's cultural regions in which the French, Spanish and Italian languages are spoken.
+It is also home to the Italian Centre, to CIFRAQS (Centre for Interdisciplinary Franco-Canadian and Franco-American Studies Québec-Saxony), and to Rela (university-wide course offers on Regional Studies of Latin America).

-In similarly comprehensive manner, the whole Slavic cultural area - not only Russia, but above all Poland and the Czech Republic - are the subjects of academic endeavours at the Department of Slavic Studies.
-Particular mention is to be made of the ESF junior research group "Sorbenwissen" ("SorbKnowledge"), which brings Slavists together with fellow scholars in philosophy, history and theology, as well as the VW Foundation project "Aggression and Argumentation": Discourses of Conflict and their Linguistic Negotiation".
-The interests of the Department of German Studies address numerous cultural interfaces: Its teaching and research relate to the whole Central European cultural area and take into account both the historical dimensions of language and literature, and present-day communication and media structures.
-Furthermore, the teaching fields of "German as a Foreign Language" and "German as a Second Language", are offered as a separate specialisation.
+In a similarly comprehensive manner, the whole Slavic cultural area - not only Russia, but above all Poland and the Czech Republic - is a research topic at the Institute of Slavic Studies.
+The ESF junior research group "Sorbenwissen", which brings Slavists together with fellow scholars in philosophy, history and theology, as well as the VW Foundation project "Aggression and Argumentation": Discourses of Conflict and their Linguistic Negotiation" are situated at the institute.

+The Institute of German Studies addresses numerous cultural interfaces: Teaching and research focus on the whole Central European cultural area and take into account both the historical dimensions of language and literature, and present-day communication and media structures.
+The subjects "German as a Foreign Language" and "German as a Second Language" are also offered as specialisations.

-A Master course in "European Languages (EuroS)" is aimed at foreign students of German who have completed at least three years of study in their own country or have already obtained a Bachelor degree.
-Pivotal importance is attached to a strong intercultural reference and to language skills in the three major European language families.
+The master's programme "European Languages (EuroS)" is aimed at international students of German studies who have completed at least three years of study in their home country or have already obtained a bachelor's degree.
+Great importance is placed on intercultural and language skills in the three major European language families.

-The Department of Classical Philology devotes itself to the literature of Ancient Greece and Rome, which represents the linguistic and cultural foundation of present-day civilisation, but at the same time differs so strongly from our current world, that it is constantly perceived in our interpretations as a "most familiar foreign culture".
+The Institute of Classical Philology is devoted to the literature of Ancient Greece and Rome, which represents the linguistic and cultural foundation of present-day civilisation.
+At the same time, it differs so strongly from our current world that it is constantly perceived as a "familiar foreign culture".

-The acquisition of foreign language and intercultural skills is naturally an inherent component of the training.
-The international motivation of the faculty is further strengthened by the high proportion of foreign students and the regular contributions of guest lecturers from abroad.
+The acquisition of foreign language and intercultural skills is an inherent component of the programmes.
+The international orientation of the faculty is strengthened by the high proportion of foreign students and regular contributions by guest lecturers from abroad.